willkg/blog/posts/mozilla/socorro_dev_env.rst

 3. make it usable for others

-I started it as a separate project figuring I can prototype and tinker a lot faster if it's not tied to the Socorro repository.
-Then later if it turned out ok, I could pull it into Socorro proper.
+I started it as a separate project, figuring I could prototype and tinker a lot faster if it's not tied to the Socorro repository.
+Then later if it turned out okay, I could pull it into Socorro proper.

 socorro-zero started out as a modified/updated Vagrant environment.
 Then in August 2016, I switched it to be Docker-based.
 I tinkered with it from time to time.
 I used it mostly to run tests.
-I told other people about it, but I don't think anyone else used it.
+I told other people about it, but I don't think anyone other than me used it.

 What would a good local development environment for Socorro look like?